johanandren/akka.github.com/team/index.md

 		<span class="profile-name">Roland Kuhn</span>
     <span class="profile-title">Akka Tech Lead</span>
 		<span class="profile-twitter-link"><a href="https://twitter.com/rolandkuhn">@rolandkuhn</a></span>
 		<p class="profile-text">After earning a PhD in high-energy particle physics and while working as a systems engineer in the space business, Roland came in contact with the Akka project.
-He started contributing in 2010 and has been employed by Typesafe since 2011 where he has been leading the Akka project since November 2012.</p>
+He started contributing in 2010 and has been employed by Lightbend since 2011 where he has been leading the Akka project since November 2012.</p>
     <p><a href="http://rolandkuhn.com/">rolandkuhn.com</a></p>
 	</div>
 	<div class="span6">